rebeccalw87/rebeccalw87.github.io/_pages/about.md

 ---------

 My name is Rebecca Wisenbaker and I am an undergraduate Research Assistant at [The University of Texas at Austin](https://www.utexas.edu/), where I'm double-majoring in astronomy and physics as part of the [College of Natural Sciences](https://cns.utexas.edu/).
 I am broadly interested in supernovae and stellar evolution through observational and instrumental astronomy.
-I am a rising senior with plans to apply to graduate school in Fall 2026.

 ---------